 Cinnabar turned back to what she had been doing.
 Jonquil ground her teeth in frustration.
 Suspicion of witches was high in OPTICA, as usual, but there was no justice in grouping Jonquil in with dangerous and unstable living weapons.

 Something was definitely off here.
-Jonquil wasn’t a bomb expert, but if Cinnabar was here then so was her partner: Oxford, who knew more about bombs than anyone else in the precinct.
+Jonquil wasn’t a bomb expert, but Oxford knew more about bombs than anyone else in the precinct.
 Plus, the bookish, shy Deputy Inspector always treated Jonquil decently.

-Oxford sat on a chunk of rubble, looking at her watch with a frown.
+Oxford sat on the floor behind a chunk of rubble, looking at her watch with a frown.
+No wonder she was so hard to find.
 “Good morning,” Jonquil said as she walked up.
 “Find anything interesting?”

 “Diakon.”
 Her voice was cold.
 “Nothing of interest.”